MUSC-TBIC/etude-engine/README.rst

    You may get a warning if you run the previous command from a directory other than `$ETUDE_DIR`:

+   ``ERROR: Config file is missing or unreadable:  config/i2b2_2016_track-1.conf
-   ``ERROR: No reference patterns extracted from config.
+   ERROR: No reference patterns extracted from config.
 Bailing out now.``

    This warning is because the default configuration files use relative paths.
 See the section below